 Here’s what you, dear readers, can do for me.

 Get the word out.
 Lots of friends out there – wherever you are, all over the world — know me (and Henry) from the wonderful years we spent intermingled in your lives.
 You’ve followed my blogs about the HKL (London, the Letter, and Looking Back) and the years of recovery from life and ministry trauma recounted in the second series (Turn, Turn, Turn).
 You know my middle life, and my later life, and how I write about it.
 You know lots of other people who know me, or have heard about me.
 And you know what I care about most.

 So please, tell your friends, our friends, about this book.
-Direct them to this blog post (or to my Facebook page, where I promise, promise, promise to change my profile photo soon – I never take selfies, but isn’t my dog adorable?) and ask them, if they’re genuinely interested, to send me a public comment indicating they’d like to buy and read my book once it’s published.
+Direct them to this blog post (or to my Facebook page, and ask them, if they’re genuinely interested, to send me a public comment indicating they’d like to buy and read my book once it’s published.
 (And you leave one, too.)
 I want agents to know I already have a loyal, built-in readership – and I want you to know the book is on its way.

 Please pray for the right agent and the right publisher to make it all work out.

 There’s more to come.
 I’ve got another memoir (or two or three) waiting in the pipeline to be written.
 Hurray!
 (Some of you might be in them!)
-And I’m going to post more about Wheel within a Wheel on this blog: the table of contents, early reviews, teasers, and short excerpts.
+And I’m going to post more about Paradise Road on this blog: the table of contents, early reviews, teasers, and short excerpts.
 I’ll keep you posted on this leg of the writer’s journey, this quest to land my manuscript in the right hands.